POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Operator Precedence Languages

 \section{Operator Precedence Languages}

 Operator Precedence Languages (OPL) are usually defined through their generating grammars \cite{Floyd1963}; in this paper, however, we characterize them through their accepting automata \cite{LonatiEtAl2015} which are the natural way to state equivalence properties with logic characterization.
-We assume some familiarity with classical language theory concepts such as context-free grammar, parsing, shift-reduce algorithm, syntax tree~\cite{GruneJacobs:08}.
+We assume some familiarity with classical language theory concepts such as context-free grammar, parsing, shift-reduce algorithm, syntax tree (ST) \cite{GruneJacobs:08}.
+Readers not familiar with OPL may refer to \cite{MP18} for more informal explanations on the following basic concepts; an explanatory example is also given at the end of this section.